 So do you have a virus or a bacteria?

-It’s very difficult to know for sure because often a viral infection will elicit very similar symptoms if not the same as a bacterial infection.
-The only way to confirm the cause of infection is for you to have tests such as a blood, urine and stool tests or a swab of your local culture.
-This is expensive and time consuming and often a doctor or health practitioner make a judgement based on your presenting symptoms, your health history and their experience.
+It’s very difficult to know for sure because often a viral infection will have very similar symptoms.
+Sometimes the same as a bacterial infection.
+The only way to confirm the cause of infection is through tests such as a blood, urine and stool tests.
+Or a swab of your local culture.
+This is expensive and time consuming.
+Often a doctor or health practitioner will make a judgement based on your presenting symptoms, your health history and their experience.
 If serious symptoms present themselves your doctor will hopefully recommend a thorough screening process straight away to find out for sure, so appropriate treatment can be prescribed as soon as possible.

 Virus vs Bacteria – Some basic guidelines (by no means definitive)

 |Systemic infection (whole body)||Local (possibly with systemic fever)|